nicopap/cuicui/richtext/README.md

 # Rich text

-Idea: It's unpleasant to work with bevy's `Text` component because of having to individually separate sections and manually update content.
+It's unpleasant to work with bevy's `Text` component because of having to individually separate sections and manually update content.

 Ideally we should be using a "template string" both to specify the style and